Resident Social Life

 Syracuse Chief's Baseball Game—May/July

-Take me out to the ballgame… our residents asked for it, and we plan to do it.
-The year 2010 will mark the first Department of Medicine sponsored Syracuse Chief's Baseball game.
-We look forward to sharing this event with the house staff.
+Take me out to the ballgame… our residents asked for it, so we tried it!
+The year 2010 marked the first Department of Medicine sponsored Syracuse Chief's Baseball game.
+A good time was had by all!

 Annual Ice Skating—December/January